armingrudd/KNIME-forum-Selena-bot/README.md

-# Selena bot to suggest similar topics in KNIME forum
+# Selena is a bot to suggest similar topics in KNIME forum

 This repository contains 2 KNIME workflows and 1 CSV file.